3 mortgage tips that will save you time and money

 Tip #1: Ask about pre-payment privileges.

 The more interest rates rise, the bigger portion of your monthly mortgage payments will go toward the interest versus the principal.
 Pre-payment privileges can help you pay down your mortgage faster.

 What exactly are pre-payment privileges?

 They offer you the flexibility to prepay a percentage of the mortgage principal before the end of the amortization period—without penalty.
-In some cases, lenders may offer you their ‘best rate’, at the cost of not allowing you to make pre-payments on your mortgage during the set term.
+In some cases, lenders may offer you their ‘best rate’, but limit the amount of pre-payments on your mortgage during the set term.
 So be sure to ask your lender what kind of pre-payment privileges your mortgage allows to provide you with the option of making extra payments.